moneyadviceservice/frontend-code-standards/README.md

 ## Markup
 ### HTML5
-We use the HTML5 Doctype and HTML5 features when appropriate.
+We use the HTML5 Doctype by default and employ HTML5 features when appropriate.

 We test our markup against the [W3C validator](http://validator.w3.org/), to ensure that the markup is well formed.
-Valid html helps to write more maintainable, accessible, robust sites as well as debugging code.
+100% valid code is not essential, but validation helps identify possible issues when building maintainable, accessible, robust sites as well as debugging code.

 #### Quoting Attributes
 The HTML5 specification defines quotes around attributes as optional.
-For consistency with attributes that accept whitespace, all attributes should be quoted.
+For consistency with attributes that accept whitespace, all attributes should be quoted using double quotation marks.

 	<p class="line note" data-attribute="106">This is my paragraph of special text.</p>

-#### Doctype
+### Doctype
-We use the HTML5 doctype.
+We use the HTML5 doctype by default.

 	<!DOCTYPE html>

-This means we can use WAI-ARIA and mirodata and validate our pages.
-This also triggers standards mode in your browser.
+This allows us to use WAI-ARIA roles, microdata and validate our pages.
+This also triggers standards mode in the browser.

 ### Character Encoding
-All markup should be delivered as UTF-8, as its the most friendly for internationalization.
+All markup should be delivered as UTF-8, as it's the most friendly for internationalisation.
 We specify it in the head of the document

 	<meta http-equiv="content-type" content="text/html; charset=UTF-8">

 ### General Markup Guidelines
+<<<<<<< HEAD
 The following are general guidelines for structuring your HTML markup.
 Authors are reminded to always use markup which represents the semantics of the content in the document being created.
 Start by making sure your content is in the correct/logical order in your html document.
 Then select the most appropriate html elements and wai-aria attributes to mark the content up.